-STEP 5: Explore adaptation options and feasibility
+>> STEP 5: Explore adaptation options and feasibility

 The results of the vulnerability assessment should highlight what is most vulnerable and allow identification of adaptation priorities.
 This should be done in close coordination with the community, stakeholders, and relevant regulatory bodies.
 Typically, the next step is to explore site-specific adaptation options and the feasibility of these options, either through an adaptation pathways approach or as a standalone project.
-This could include discussion of all available adaptation strategies and selection of a limited number that are brought to conceptual design stage or conducting a formal alternatives analysis.
+This could include discussion of all available adaptation strategies and selection of a limited number that are brought to a conceptual design stage or conducting a formal alternatives analysis.
 A cost-benefit analysis could also be conducted at this stage.

 Often the suite of adaptation options is limited by legal, physical, economic, or social constraints.
-Evaluating adaptation options available will be a highly local process and include the values and priorities of a particular community.
+Evaluating adaptation options will be a highly local process that includes the values and priorities of a particular community.

-STEP 6: Select phased adaptation approach and/or implement project
+>> STEP 6: Select phased adaptation approach and/or implement project

 Following a thorough assessment of adaptation options, a specific project or adaptation pathway must ultimately be selected.
-The process of selecting an implementation project or adaptation pathway with an associated water level will include consideration of risk, budget, regulatory constraints, and stakeholder input, in addition to other factors.
-Selection can often be a negotiation and assessment of trade-offs.
+The process of selecting an implementation project or adaptation pathway (i.e., a project design along with future, trigger-based adaptation actions) that is adaptive to a certain amount of sea level rise will include consideration of risk, budget, regulatory constraints, environmental and community impacts, and stakeholder input, in addition to other factors.
+Selection will often be a negotiation and assessment of trade-offs, and using trigger-based adaptation pathways to account for sea level rise over time - rather than incorporating the full sea level rise amount into initial project design - will likely be a common approach.